 The diet mentality involves labelling food as good or bad.
 But this way of thinking only causes food anxiety, which ultimately leads to overeating and negative emotions.

 Time and again, the diet mentality takes us further away from health and wellness.
 Why not put an end to the anxiety?
 When you stop seeing food as “good” or “bad” you’ll finally be able to achieve your goals!

 You can make peace with food by embracing Intuitive Eating.
 It’s an anti-diet approach that treats all foods as morally equal.
 Rather than focusing on diet rules, it draws attention to your individual body’s needs.
 Intuitive Eating is all about discovering the foods that give you energy and keep you feeling satisfied.
 Practising the principles of Intuitive Eating will help you dig deep into why you’re practicing your current eating patterns.
 When you address the root causes of the barriers that are preventing your health and wellness, that’s when you’ll be able to overcome them.
 Dieting is a short-term solution that only gives short-term results.
 Intuitive Eating is about building lasting healthy habits that you’ll be able to continue for the rest of your life.

-If you are interested in working through any anxiety you have around food, or need help understanding nutrition that is right for you, a dietitian can help.
-Book a free meet and greet with me at Natural Choice Medical Clinic in Guelph.
+If you are interested in working through any anxiety you have around food, book a meet and greet with one of our counsellors!

 Ps.
 You might also like to check out a previous blog I wrote all about Intuitive Eating- check it out here!

 Tribole, E., & Resch, E. (2020).
 Intuitive eating: A revolutionary anti-diet approach.
 New York: St. Martin’s Essentials. pp 111 – 114..

 - adrenal fatigue